 Ever since the news was released about Stadia Games and Entertainment shutting down and that studio head Jade Raymond was leaving the company without even releasing or announcing a game, the question quickly became whether this meant Google would shut down Stadia entirely.
 Not to mention what this all means for Stadia customers who purchased games on its platform.
 Considering Google regularly kills some of its most high-profile projects, these fears aren't unwarranted.

 What happens to my games and save data if Stadia shuts down?

-Stadia's TOS doesn't say one way or the other during the life of the platform, except to say that your purchases are permanently tied to your Google account.
+Stadia's TOS did not say one way or the other during the life of the platform, except to say that your purchases were permanently tied to your Google account.

 As for save data, whether or not you can transfer your campaign to another version of the game on Steam, GOG, or elsewhere varies from game to game.
 Bungie, for example, supports cloud-based cross-saves for Destiny 2, and Ubisoft+ gives you cloud save access.
-But you'll need to set up an account with that specific developer, and some will charge you for it.
-By themselves, Stadia saves can't be downloaded and repurposed to work for another platform.
+But you'll need to set up an account with that specific developer.

 Can I use my Stadia controller with other platforms?

-Yes!
-Whether Stadia shuts down or not, it's helpful to know what else you can do with your Stadia controller.
+Yes, it's helpful to know what else you can do with your Stadia controller.
 It's compatible with Steam, Epic, Origin, EA Desktop, or Xbox Cloud Gaming for Android.
 However, it only works if you connect it to your PC via a USB-C to USB-A cable or your phone with a USB-C to USB-C cable.
-The Stadia controller was updated to connect wirelessly to devices, but this functionality only works for Stadia.
+The Stadia controller was updated to connect wirelessly to devices, but this functionality only worked for Stadia.